Teacher & Student Engagement:

 This is what I call the agency gap.

-The fourth component was first proposed in 2011 by John Marshall Reeve and Ching-Mei Tseng in the journal, Contemporary Educational Psychology.
+The fourth component was first proposed in 2011 in the journal, Contemporary Educational Psychology.

-Since then Reeve and many other researchers have done extensive follow-up studies to verify that their proposed addition to the engagement model is sound.
+Since then many researchers have done extensive follow-up studies to verify that the proposed addition to the engagement model is sound.

-But the education world seems to take about ten years to catch up to the psychological research.
+But the education world seems to take at least ten years to catch up to the psychological research.

 That addition is a component called agentic engagement.